audacioustux/audacioustux/src/content/blog/distributed-workflow-automation.md

 - `axum` for the web framework
 - `lettre` for sending emails
-- `nanoid` for generating unique scan ids
+- `nanoid` for generating unique scan IDs
 - `jsonwebtoken` for generating JWT tokens
 - `clap` for parsing command line arguments (or from environment variables)
 - `reqwest` for making HTTP requests to the webhook endpoint.